Wumpf/glhelper/README.md

 --------
 (just notes, in no specific order)
 * multi bind-functions for vertex/index/uniform/shaderstorage buffers
-* better buffer destructor: Iterates currently over all possible bindings!
+* better buffer destructor: Iterates currently over all possible bindings to update intern binding tables
 * add support for cube textures
 * add support for 2d texture arrays
 * add support for 3d texture arrays
 * add wrapper for drawing and viewport settings
 * add wrapper for glGet
-  * at least for constant device properties etc.
+  * at least for constant device properties like texture size, UBO padding, ...